-- The Office of Gift & Alumni Information Managementwill forward to the Vice President for Development and Alumni Relations for approval.
+- Gift Accounting will forward to the Vice President for Development and Alumni Relations for approval.

-- Upon Vice President for Development and Alumni Relations approval, the Office of Gift & Alumni Information Management will forward the documentation to Financial Accounting for further processing and the UGA unit will be notified of the vice president’s approval.
+- Upon Vice President for Development and Alumni Relations approval, Gift Accounting will forward the documentation to Financial Accounting for further processing and the UGA unit will be notified of the vice president’s approval.

 - value of attendance

 - Financial Accounting will send a memo to the coordinator of the fundraising event outlining the reporting and accounting requirements.
 These requirements include:

 - The execution of an “Indemnification and Hold Harmless” agreement for any fundraising event held off campus.

 - The submission of a budget for the event.

 - The establishment of a separate “fundraising” account in the Foundation for capturing the revenues and expenses associated with each fundraising event.
 The IRS requires a separate accounting for each fundraising event which has gross revenues over a certain threshold.

 - Funding to pay costs “up front” which may be transferred from a discretionary fund within the same foundation to the fundraising account.

 - The UGA unit will indicate the amount of seed money to be transferred to the new fundraising account.
 Please contact Financial Accounting for assistance at firstname.lastname@example.org.